War crimes in the Tigray war

-The report also concluded that widespread looting and destruction caused by the TDF occupation were the main drivers of displacement from Afar and Amhara regions.
-Satellite imagery analysis confirmed that the TDF intentionally burned a rural village to the ground near the town of Agamsa in the Kobo district of the Amhara Region.

 Crimes against humanity

-The EHRC claimed in November 2020 that the Mai Kadra massacre may constitute a crime against humanity.
+The EHRC claimed in November 2020 that the Mai Kadra massacre could constitute a crime against humanity.
 Human Rights Concern Eritrea claimed in February 2021 that crimes against humanity occurred during the war, in particular in the "appalling treatment of Eritrean refugees in the Shimelba and Hitsats camps" and called for an immediate independent international enquiry.

 Many sources have accused the Ethiopian and Eritrean governments of engaging in crimes against humanity via ethnic cleansing of Tigrayans.
 In its 26 February 2021 report on the Axum massacre, Amnesty International described the indiscriminate shelling of Axum by the ENDF and EDF in January 2021 as possibly "amount[ing] to war crimes", and the following mass executions of Axum civilians by Eritrean troops as a crime against humanity.

 Wartime sexual violence

-War rape and sexual violence have been widespread throughout the war, and has been perpetrated by virtually all sides.
-According to one witness in May 2021, girls as young as 8 and women as old as 72 were among those affected by sexual violence.
-Such sexual violence is often accompanied with other type of physical and mental abuse.
-With physical abuses included burning their victims with hot iron or cigarettes, forcing metal rods or nails into their victim's genitals, etc. Mental abuses including raping their victim in front of their family members, forcing their victims to rape their family members, calling their victims by derogatory words and ethnic slurs, etc. After being subjected to sexual violence, many women become infected with STIs like HIV, and its often hard for them to find treatments due to the collapse of medical infrastructure during war and senses of shame.
+War rape and sexual violence were widespread throughout the war, and was perpetrated by virtually all sides.
+According to one witness in May 2021, girls as young as 8 and women as old as 72 were among those being raped.
+Such sexual violence was often accompanied by other forms of physical and mental abuse.
+Physical abuses included burning their victims with hot iron or cigarettes, forcing metal rods or nails into their victim's genitals, etc. Mental abuses included raping their victim in front of their family members, forcing their victims to rape their family members, calling their victims derogatory words and ethnic slurs, etc. After being subjected to sexual violence, many women became infected with STIs like HIV, and often found difficulty seeking treatments due to a combination of shame and the collapse of medical infrastructure due to the war.

-A UN investigation in September 2022 confirmed the reports of widespread rape and sexual violence by all parties, including the practice of mass rape as "retribution" by the TDF, as well as the use of sexual slavery by Ethiopian and Eritrean forces.
+A UN investigation in September 2022 confirmed the reports of widespread rape and sexual violence by all parties, including the practice of mass rape as perceived retribution by the TDF, as well as the use of sexual slavery by Ethiopian and Eritrean forces.